 From skin pigmentation to inspecting for bruising, here's our three-step guide to getting it right.
 We promise your guacamole game is about to go through the roof.

 Step one is color inspection.
-It should be noted that there are many varietals of avocados.
-Each varietal will have slight variations in color throughout the ripening process.
+There are many varietals of avocados and each will have slight variations in color throughout the ripening process.
 If you're buying Hass avocados, the skin may turn almost black as the fruit becomes ripe.
 Most varietals (i.e. Harvest and Pinkerton) are good to go with a medium to dark green tone.
 Once you're satisfied with the varietal shade in question, inspect the fruit for any major indentations.
-Indentations could indicate bruising.
-Bruising is a pass.
+Indentations could indicate bruising which is a pass.

 One of the simplest ways to detect if an avocado is ripe without even worrying about color is to inspect the naval.
 Gently place your thumb on the "belly button" of the fruit (where it has been separated from the stem).
 If you can flick the naval off easily, the avocado is ripe and ready to eat.
 If the naval remains stubbornly intact, the fruit was plucked too soon.
 As avocados ripen, the naval will naturally separate and fall off of its own accord.

 You can tell the ripeness of an avocado by how it reacts to pressure.
 Place the avocado in the palm of your hand and gently squeeze the outside skin.
 Be aware that different varietals may have a thinner or thicker skin by nature.
-You'll want to squeeze with your full palm rather than your fingertips to avoid bruising.
+Squeeze with your full palm rather than your fingertips to avoid bruising.

 If the fruit is ripe, it will have a little give.
 Overripe fruit will have too much slack.
 If the skin has begun to pull away and separate from the flesh of the fruit itself, it's safe to assume the fruit is past its prime.
 The skin should be taut but pliable to the touch.
 Give it a light squeeze.